-Table 8-1 • Add Project Dialog
+Table 8-1 - Add Project Dialog

 Column/Field Description Name Enter a name for the new project.
 Project Visibility Select the default for visibility status- Public or Private -for the project.
 Any user in the system read-only access to a public project.
 To what degree a user can interact with the project depends on whether the user has a project role and what the role is-Project Administrator, Analyst, or Reviewer.
 However, private projects are hidden from all users except the Project Contact and those users assigned as Project Administrators, Analysts, Reviewers, or Observers of the project.
 Additionally, project and vulnerability ID searches will not return private projects unless the user performing the search has the permissions to see a given private project.
-Scan Server Select the Scan Server for this project.
-Once a server scan for this project is run, the Scan Server cannot be changed.
+Scan Server Select the local Scan Server for this project.
+Once this project is scanned, the Scan Server cannot be changed.
+(Select a Scan Server even if you are using a remote scan agent plugin to scan the project.)